danielendeg/nugetpackageupdate/specs/DICOM/Zeiss-MultiTenancy/MultiTenancy.md

 }
 ```

-### Errors
- - Invalid partition id (272)
- - Resource already exists within partition (45070)
+**Errors**
+Existing error behavior will remain the same, with the following clarification: if no partition id or an invalid partition id is included in the URI, a 400 status code will be returned, with a dataset including the reason code `272`.

 ## WADO
-Users can specify an optional data partition when retrieving studies, series and instances.
-If no partition is specified, the retrieval will be performed against the default partition.
+Users must specify a partition id when retrieving studies, series and instances.

 **Request**
 ```